OysheeRoy/academic-kickstart/content/authors/admin/_index.md

 #  url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I have completed my Master in Computer Science at Dalhousie University.dfhdfhdfhdfhdfhdfhdfhdhdfh fdhfdhfdhfdhdfhf dfhdfdhfdh
+bio: I have completed my Master in Computer Science at Dalhousie University.
 :
 #Interest
 interests: